Character Overview

 Background

 Who is your character?
 Where did they come from?
 A character’s Background is a story of how they came to be where they are now.
 During their life so far, they might have picked up a few skills and knowledge along the way.
-There are two ways to create your character’s background: the Custom Path and the Life Path.
+There are two ways to create your character’s background: the Custom Path and the Backstory Path.

 Custom Path.
 You might have a specific vision and story for your character’s background.
 If that is the case, then you can skip this section and add 20 XP for developing your character in the next section.